 The software-defined wide area network (SD-WAN) is proving to be an extremely lucrative technology for many vendors.
 Business is booming and will continue to do so.
 One of the key reasons SD-WAN is so appealing is that it uses open source technologies.

 The attraction of free technology is irresistible to even the largest enterprises.
 IT departments relish the prospect of breaking the cycle of “vendor lock-in,” freeing themselves from investing heavily in one company’s solution and engaging in an endless cycling of purchasing the latest and greatest iterations of products.
 SD-WAN open source promises to significantly reduce total cost of ownership.
-Another aspect of SD-WAN open source is that, like all open source solutions, is community-based, or defined as standards by the prevailing standards bodies.
+Another aspect of SD-WAN open source is that, like all open source solutions, is community-based, and defined as standards by the prevailing standards bodies.

 SD-WAN Open Source

-SD-WAN Open Source—At the Right Pace and Price
+SD-WAN Open Source — At the Right Pace and Price

-SD-WAN open source solutions offer an innovative approach to SD-WAN that allows the customer to enter the SD-WAN market at a lower price point—and at the pace they are comfortable with.
+SD-WAN open source solutions offer an innovative approach to SD-WAN that allows the customer to enter the SD-WAN market at a lower price point — and at the pace they are comfortable with.
 The customer can gradually transform their network into the realm of automation and independence, enhanced application visibility, and distributed network services.